A covariance formula for the number of excursion set components of Gaussian fields and applications: Introduction

 Strictly speaking, in the definition of $p_t(x,y)$ and $p^{\pm \pm}_t(x,y)$ we also consider critical points of $(f,f^t)$ restricted to substrata of the boxes $B_1,B_2$ (i.e.\ boundary faces of dimension $0 \le m \le d-1$), so $p_t(x,y)$ and $p^{\pm \pm}_t(x,y)$ are actually measures which have absolutely continuous components with respect to (pairwise products of) the Lebesgue measure on all (pairs of) strata.
+(See Definition~\ref{d:PivotalMeasures} for a precise formulation of these statements.)
 Hence when we integrate $p^{\pm \pm}_t(x,y)$ over the domain $B_1\times B_2$, we will denote it as $d p^{\pm \pm}_t(x,y)$ to keep in mind that we integrate over Lebesgue measures on all strata.

-\begin{theorem}[Covariance formula for component counts] Suppose Assumption \ref{a:gen} holds and let $\ell \in \R$, $B_1,B_2\subset\R^d $ be boxes, and $\star,\diamond \in \{ES,LS\}$.
+\begin{theorem}[Covariance formula for component counts] Suppose Assumption \ref{a:gen} holds and let $\ell \in \R$, $B_1,B_2\subset\R^d $ be boxes, and $\star,\diamond \in \{\mathrm{ES},\mathrm{LS}\}$.
 Then

 \end{theorem}